galtx-centex/galtx-centex.github.io/foster/foster.md

 [foster@gpa-centex.org](mailto:foster@gpa-centex.org).

 GPA-Central Texas ALWAYS needs caring foster homes (with or without cats!).
-GPA-CT provides the basic supplies; you provide food, lessons on home life, bed, safety, warmth, affection, and training for becoming someone's forever companion.
+GPA-CT provides the basic supplies; you provide lessons on home life, bed, safety, warmth, affection, and training for becoming someone's forever companion.
+Recently, Tomlinson's has generously donated food for our foster families, so now there is absolutely no monetary cost to fostering.

 Greyhounds are very intelligent and learn very quickly, particularly when given daily affection.
 During the time they are in foster care, the greyhounds are taken to the veterinarian, get their annual shots, are spayed or neutered, have their teeth cleaned, are tested for heartworms and put on heartworm